 I am always switched on when it comes to my business.
 Always thinking of ways to be more efficient, ways to control costs, ways to be ahead of the curve when it comes to marketing, ways to keep my team motivated and keep my clients happy.
 95% of the time, I am energized by that.
 There are times that I just want to get away and take a break from it all.
 In reality, there is no break.
 The potential for your attention and expertise is always on call and that is inescapable.

 It’s not a job.
 It becomes part of your life and it is an important aspect to come to terms with.
-There are days I find it exhausting, but for the most part I enjoy it.
+There are days I find it exhausting, but for the most part, I enjoy it.
 Businesses are similar to my favorite sport, golf.
 No one can master the game of golf.
 There are always things to improve on.
 One can always make little tweaks to their swing to make better contact.
 Then there is the mental side of the game making sure you are fully prepared for the next swing.
 You can work on your irons, or your putting or your short game as they all come with a different skill set.
 The same goes for your business.
-There is no perfectly run business, and there can always be way to improve or become more efficient.
+There is no perfectly run business, and there can always be a way to improve or become more efficient.

 A business owner has to constantly be aware of changes.
 Changes to the market, changes to the way people buy, changes to the way they market to these people.
 My business is very different than it was 13 years ago.
 The company I contract with has made 100’s of changes over the years in which I had no say or control over.
 I needed to learn them and adapt.

-Owning a business is even more involved that I thought when I started.
+Owning a business is even more involved than I thought when I started.
 Once I realized that everything that happens in it, is my responsibility, there was an important understanding that occurred.
 It was both comfortable and frightening.
-I had confidence knowing that it was something I wanted to do very well and was willing to put the work in learn how.
+I had confidence knowing that it was something I wanted to do very well and was willing to put the work in to learn how.
 At the same time, there were so many unknowns.
 I didn’t even know what types of things I would have to respond to so preparing for them was impossible.
 Over time though, the things I needed to respond to became more regular.
 I can now respond with great confidence to 95% of things that come my way.
 There will always be questions I haven’t gotten.
 I have learned with a little patience and a few phone calls, they can be handled with grace.

 Business owners need to have an understanding that their business becomes part of who they are and it something that they cannot get rid of.
 Once that feeling becomes real, they can really take charge and make it whatever they want.